rust-lang/book/src/ch03-05-control-flow.md

 `Range`, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.

-Here's what the countdown would look like with a for loop, and using another method we haven't yet talked about, `rev`, to reverse the range:
+Here’s what the countdown would look like with a for loop, and using another method we haven’t yet talked about, `rev`, to reverse the range:

 Filename: src/main.rs